jayanthkoushik/alphanet/paper/sections/4_experiments.md

 the bars on the left show the distribution of predictions for 'few' split test samples, by the baseline model; and the bars on the right show the distribution for AlphaNet.
-The predictions are grouped into three categories: 1) correct predictions, 2) incorrect predicitons where the prediction was a nearest neighbor of the original class (e.g., predicting 'Malamute' for 'Husky'), and 3) all other incorrect predictions.
+The predictions are grouped into three categories: 1) correct predictions, 2) incorrect predictions where the prediction was a nearest neighbor of the original class (e.g., predicting 'Malamute' for 'Husky'), and 3) all other incorrect predictions.
 The "flow" bands from left to right show the changes in individual sample predictions.
 There is a large improvement for